-The Red & Purple lines corridor was built between 1900 and 1924.
+The Red & Purple corridor was built between 1900 and 1924.
 The current tracks and the infrastructure facilities, including the stations, are outdated and insufficient to meet the growing ridership of the rapid transit system.

-Improvements to the stations and infrastructure will reduce maintenance costs and will make the stations compatible with Americans with Disability Act (ADA).
+Improvements to the stations and infrastructure will reduce maintenance costs and will make the stations compatible with the Americans with Disability Act (ADA).
 Out of the 21 stations in the corridor, only six are currently ADA-accessible.

-The modernisation project is expected to enhance the reliability of services and improve the speeds along the lines, which would allow up to nine more trains an hour to run on the Red line, as well as up to eight more trains an hour on the Brown line.
+The modernisation project is expected to enhance the reliability of the services and improve the speeds along the lines, which would allow up to nine more trains an hour to run on the Red line, as well as up to eight more trains an hour on the Brown line.

 The RPM project will reconstruct and expand approximately 9.6 miles (15.45km) of existing rail infrastructure along the North Red and Purple lines.

 The first phase of the multi-phase modernisation project involves the construction of the Red-Purple bypass and the modernisation of the route between Lawrence and Bryn Mawr.
 The bypass, was built north of the Belmont station, to allow the Brown Line trains to run on a dedicated line, without intersecting the Red and Purple line tracks, which minimises delays at the intersection of the three lines.

 The works, as part of the new bypass, included the replacement of steel structures with concrete, closed-deck track, and sound barriers.

 The Lawrence to Bryn Mawr modernisation project will include the reconstruction of the Lawrence, Argyle, Berwyn, and Bryn Mawr stations, in addition to the replacement of tracks, support structures, bridges, and viaducts between the four stations.
 The new stations are expected to be opened by the end of 2024.